kimianoorbakhsh/LPF-Defense/model/README.md

 # Models
 ## Data
 The ModelNet40 data we used in our paper is uploaded in folder `Data/`.
+The scanobjectnn Dataset and the subset of ShapeNet Dataset used in the paper are available at this [link](https://drive.google.com/drive/folders/19tYbe11jHkKxpWASWEQl_YdJJr-WsXSg?usp=sharing).
 ## Pointnet and Pointnet++
 To train the Pointnet model, use the following code:
 ```python